 To increase transparency relating to the created features, they can be expressed in SQL code.
 Even though automatically generated features will always be less intuitive than hand-crafted ones and could be quite complex, we want the user to get an understanding of what is going on.

-getML provides two powerful feature engineering algorithms: Multirel and Relboost.
+getML provides two powerful feature learning algorithms: Multirel and Relboost.

 Simply speaking, Multirel is a more efficient variation of Multi-relational Decision Tree Learning (MRDTL).
 The core idea is to minimize redundancies in the original algorithm by incremental updates.
 We then combined our improved version of MRDTL with ensemble learning methods.